techidaily/site-win11-tips/source/_posts/how-to-fix-the-directx-setup-couldnt-download-the-file-error-on-windows.md

  Since the error message suggests checking your internet connection, make sure your device is connected to the internet and that it is functioning properly.
 To confirm that, go to your preferred web browser and search for anything.
 If the search process goes successfully and search results appear, your device is connected to the internet.

  However, if you encounter an error while searching on a browser, there could be a problem with your internet connection.
-In that case, refer to our guide for[Windows 11 Wi-Fi problems](https://www.makeuseof.com/tag/fix-windows-10-wi-fi-problems/) , assess which problem is relevant to your situation, and apply the appropriate fixes.
+In that case, refer to our guide for [Windows 11 Wi-Fi problems](https://www.makeuseof.com/tag/fix-windows-10-wi-fi-problems/) , assess which problem is relevant to your situation, and apply the appropriate fixes.
 If the error was caused due to an unstable or inaccessible internet, restoring your connectivity will resolve it.

 ## 3\.
 Disable and Re-enable Your Network Connection